Teutoburg Forest, Germany: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and F. Be careful to pick the correct type.
-The vast majority of adapters currently sold are simply plugs and require your devices to adjust the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should work in most locations.
+A plug adapter that supports outlet types C and F. Be careful to choose the right kind.
+Many adapters for sale now are just plug changers and require your devices to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most locations.

 • Airplane phone mount